thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli scheduled-pinboards enable [-h]` Enables scheduled pinboards, which is disabled in prod clusters by default.

-{% include note.html content="When you enable scheduled pinboards, you should also configure a whitelist of intended email domains.
-Contact ThoughtSpot Support for help configuring a whitelist." %}
+{% include note.html content="When you enable scheduled pinboards, you should also configure a list of intended email domains.
+Contact ThoughtSpot Support for help configuring this list." %}

 ###  smtp